pingcap/docs-dm/en/dmctl-introduction.md

-  check-task      Checks the configuration file of the task. get-config      Gets the configuration. handle-error    `skip`/`replace`/`revert` the current error event or a specific binlog position (binlog-pos) event. help            Help about any command list-member     Lists member information. offline-member  Offlines member which has been closed. operate-leader  `evict`/`cancel-evict` the leader.
+  check-task      Checks the configuration file of the task. get-config      Gets the configuration. handle-error    `skip`/`replace`/`revert` the current error event or a specific binlog position (binlog-pos) event. help            Gets help about any command. list-member     Lists member information. offline-member  Offlines member which has been closed. operate-leader  `evict`/`cancel-evict` the leader.